Little known fact: Scobby Doo and the gang live in Saskatoon. I have proof.

 Along the way we ran across some classic Canadian honesty:

 After lunch we headed out of town to check out the surrounding farmland.
 We soon drove off the main roads and hit the dirt roads.
+This is just one of the things I learned while exploring Saskatoon for the day.

 By the bye, Saskatchewan dirt roads are really nice, as far as these things go.